rh-messaging/activemq-artemis-operator/docs/help/bundle.md

 ```$xslt
 $ kubectl create -f catalog-source.yaml
 ```
-In a moment you will see the index image is up and running in namespace **operators**:
+In a moment you will see the catalog image is up and running in namespace **operators**:

 ```$xslt
 $ kubectl get pod -n operators